mmaverickcoder/mehulkhironi/README.md

 > *"Knowledge means nothing without hands-on experience"* - I believe every developer needs to keep learning by building and trying POCs with new tech.

 🎯 **What Drives Me:**
-I have a proven track record to build, innovate, and solve real industry problems with confidence.
+I have a proven track record to build, innovate, and solve real industry problems usng Systems Thinking and First Principles with confidence.
 I'm passionate about transforming knowledge into hands-on expertise and mentoring the next generation of engineers.

 ### 🏢 Current Role Highlights
 - Leading **two 9-member Scrum teams** (Development + Verification engineers)